denizsurmeli/cmpe487/ws4/README.md

 ## Notes
 -- `requirements.txt` file has some dependencies, but they are for the linter and formatter.
 If you don't have them, it's OK.
+-- It's under MIT license, so you can distribute if you want.